badboyku/microfrontend-template/README.md

 **WARNING: Do not remove file `bootstrap.tsx`**

-_TODO: Need to add steps to help set "env" vars for a host app to add remote apps to the webpack config for various environments (dev, stage, prod)._

 There are some options that need to be set in `webpack.config.js` file:

-2. `name` - this is used for your application name
+1. `name` - this is used for your application name

    Example:
    ```js
    name: 'my_app'
    ```

-3. `remotes` - this is used to set up your app to have remote apps
+2. `remotes` - this is used to set up your app to have remote apps

    Example:
    ```js